 I also recommend ROCKET FUEL, a Vietnamese Coffee Porter (yes, it is as awesome as it sounds).

-While the beer was an added bonus, the burgers were the real attraction.
+While the beer was a bonus, the burgers were the real attraction.

 We were served three distinctly different burgers prepared by Chef James Haywood (Kitchen 713), Chef Jonathan Wicks (Hotel Zaza), and Chef Ross Coleman (Kitchen 713).

-Here are the details of the burgers entries for the Blended Burger Project I tasted (Clockwise starting at the top).
+Here are the details of the burger entries for the Blended Burger Project I tasted (Clockwise starting at the top).

-Chef Haywood created a burger patty blend that consists of 50% chuck, 25% short ribs, 25% brisket, 25% smoked crimini mushrooms.
+Chef Haywood created a burger patty blend consisting of 50% chuck, 25% short ribs, 25% brisket, and 25% smoked crimini mushrooms.

 Toppings include Confit tomatoes, House-made burger sauce, Mushroom ketchup, Fermented cucumber, Stout beer caramelized onions, and Little gem lettuce.